-Cristina Ottonello is an artist and designer specialising in outdoor art and in the creation of large-scale temporary installations with a strong visual impact and wide-reaching public involvement.
-Her work uses a surreal approach to the world of nature that is reinvented as an irreverent fantasy of wonderful objects and creatures that provide an unexpected and fairytale presence in the urban landscape.
+Cristina Ottonello is an artist specialising in outdoor art and in the creation of large-scale temporary installations with a strong visual impact and wide-reaching public involvement.
+Her work uses a surreal approach to the world of nature that is reinvented as an irreverent fantasy of intriguing objects and wonderful creatures that provide an unexpected and fairytale presence in the urban landscape.

 All her work is designed for public use including urban regeneration projects for open spaces and play parks; mobile light installations and set design for large scale events.
 The surprising character of these works is always based on a careful evaluation of urban spaces and the audience.